-If a vacancy occurs in an elective municipal office, the unexpired term of which exceeds six (6) months, the governing authorities must enter an order on the official minutes requiring an election to be held in the municipality to fill the vacancy and fixing a date upon which such election will be held.
+If a vacancy occurs in an elective municipal office in which the unexpired term exceeds six (6) months, the governing authorities must enter an order on the official minutes requiring an election to be held in the municipality to fill the vacancy and fixing a date upon which such election will be held.
 This order must be entered at the next regular meeting of the governing authorities after the occurrence of the vacancy or at a special meeting to be held not later than ten (10) business days after occurrence of the vacancy.
 The order must set the election on a date not less than thirty (30) days nor more than forty-five (45) days after the date on which the order is adopted.
-If the municipality operates under the Mayor-Council, Council-Manager, Commission, or Special Charter form of government, consult the City Attorney for possible variations of this procedure.
+If the municipality operates under a Special Charter form of government, consult the municipal attorney for possible variations of this procedure.